SkyKings-Guild/Guides/guides/end.md

-Each dragon has it's own abilities and has a wide range of it's own drops, for chance to obtain one of the drops you have to count for a Quality system which is based upon where you place on the leaderboard and how many eyes you palace in the alatar.
+Each dragon has it's own abilities and has a wide range of it's own drops, for chance to obtain one of the drops you have to count for a Quality system which is based upon where you place on the leaderboard and how many eyes you palace in the altar.

-We have a guide on Ender Dragon's located here(link to page that is coming soon).
+We have a guide on Ender Dragon's located here [How To Beat The Ender Dragon](https://skykings.net/guides/ender-dragon).

 Also, underneath the entrance to the Dragon's Nest there's a area where you can salvage various end drops and dragon items in return for Dragon Essense and other items but in particular, you can spend Dragon Essense at the shop NPC to unlock a range of buffs such as Bonus Summoning Eye drops, Superior chance and more.

-There is a questline that The End island has which you can follow through the Lost Adveturers chat dialogue by starting it at the entrance(link to page that is coming soon).
+There is a questline that The End island has which you can follow through the Lost Adveturers chat dialogue by starting it at the entrance [Lone Adventurer Quest](https://skykings.net/guides/lone-adventurer).